Articles in this section

 If an Admin changes the Active Time or Passive Time settings, does this change historical data?

-No, modifying when Active or Passive Time begins or ends will inform the Agents associated with your account to track new activity data differently but will not apply changes retroactively.
+No, modifying when Active or Passive Time begins or ends will inform the Agents associated with your account to track new activity data differently, but will not apply changes retroactively.
 Historic data will remain as-is.

 How do I know if the Active Time or Passive Time settings have been adjusted?